September 2019 start: Friday 16 August 2019

 Spring / summer semester dates

-The taught elements of modules are generally delivered in the evenings or as intensive blocks over five days (usually with at least a weekend in the middle).
+The taught elements of modules are generally delivered in a block style of teaching over intensive daytimes, evenings, or occasional Saturdays.
 The spread of your studies across the year will depend, in part, on your module choices.

 Each module runs once per year, either in the autumn or the spring / summer semester.
-Dates for individual modules can be found on the Paris LLM module page
+Dates for individual modules can be found on the LLM in Paris module list.

 A module calendar is provided to all students with offers, which includes details of provisional exam dates, Critical Thinking and Writing in Law Classes, coursework and dissertation submission deadlines, and other information.